 David Alexander Rahbee

-David Alexander Rahbee is currently Senior Artist in Residence at the University of Washington School of Music in Seattle, where he is director of orchestral activities and teaches conducting.
+David Alexander Rahbee is currently Senior Artist in Residence at the University of Washington School of Music in Seattle, where he is director of orchestral activities and chair of orchestral conducting.
 He is recipient of fellowships from the American-Austrian Foundation, the International Richard-Wagner-Verband Stipend, and the Acanthes Centre.

 He holds a Bachelor of Music from Indiana University, a Master of Music degree from the New England Conservatory, and a Doctorate of Musical Arts from the University of Montreal.
 He has also attended the Universität für Musik und Darstellende Kunst, Vienna.
 His arrangements of various music for brass are published by Warwick Musics, and his articles on the music of Gustav Mahler have appeared in journals of the International Gustav Mahler Gesellschaft, among others.

 He is active internationally as a guest conductor.

 |1968||David Daniels begins research for Orchestral Music, with assistance of two grants from Rockefeller Foundation, via Knox College.
 Basis is personal examination of scores.|

 |1972||Orchestral Music, 1st edition (produced on mainframe computer—ca.2600 entries), published by Scarecrow Press.|